waschinski/cosmos-cert-extractor/README.md

 # cosmos-cert-extractor
 This is a python script monitoring your [Cosmos](https://github.com/azukaar/Cosmos-Server) config file for changes in order to extract the TLS certificate from it.
 My personal use case is to re-use the certificate in my Adguard Home instance.
 > [!NOTE]
-> The script is being triggered on __any__ configuration change being done in Cosmos and currently does not verify whether the certificate has actually changed.
+> The script is being triggered on __any__ configuration change being done in Cosmos but verifies whether `TLSValidUntil` in the config file has changed or not.
+Only if it has changed (and on every start of the container) the script assumes the cert has been renewed and it is being extracted.

 ## How to use
 Make sure your volume mounts are set up correctly: